MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 When you submit your extension, use the **Notes for certification** webpage to provide additional information to the certification testers.
 The additional information helps ensure that your extension is tested correctly.
 If your extension isn't fully tested, it might fail certification.

-Ensure you include the following information, as necessary.
+Make sure you include the following information, as necessary.

 *   User names and passwords for test accounts.
 *   Steps to access hidden or locked features.